 In 2017, I jumped into the world of abstract painting.
 It is a liberating space of action, color, and layers.
 Each layer hides and reveals something that came before it…just like life.
 I consider myself to be an Emotional Archaeologist as I dig through the previous day’s work, scratching, eliminating, brushing, sifting, mentally labeling, and adding more paint.
 I am searching for primitive forces that I have overlooked in my physical life.

-Visual Arts: Graphic Arts, Illustration, Media and Visual Communications, Mixed Media, Murals, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper
+Visual Arts: Graphic Arts, Illustration, Media and Visual Communications, Mixed Media, Murals, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper; term

 Ess McKee, a mixed media artist, is an Arizona native based in Indianapolis, IN.
 Ess discovered her passion for her chosen means of expression while living in Frankfurt, Germany as a child.
 Inspired by an appreciation for graffiti art and hip hop culture, she began to focus on character illustrations and abstract typographic forms.
 With a background in graphic design, she merges the world of analog and digital to create works that are both grunge and cosmetic.

-Graphic Arts; Visual Arts: Graphic Arts, Illustration, Mixed Media, New Media/Technology, Painting, Printmaking; tattoo art
+Graphic Arts; Visual Arts: Graphic Arts, Illustration, Mixed Media, New Media/Technology, Painting, Printmaking; term

 Hiya!
 I am a recent transplant to this rad city, Bloomington In.
 I’m a 37 year old professional tattoo artist/painter/illustrator.
 My work centers on all things nerdy, sci-fi, and horrific, and i tend to use a more vibrant palette.
 Check out my work or schedule an appointment with me at WWW.CHRISMCVILLAIN.COM, I am always looking for collaborators, shows to submit to or host, projects, and all professionals otherwise interested in similar arts and visual debauchery, and I am always open to commission!

-I utilize my artistic gifts to encourage self expression with K-12 students and facilitate behavioral art with others in criminal diversion programs.
+I utilize my artistic gifts to encourage self expression with K-12 students.
+I facilitate behavioral art with others who are recovering from traumatic experiences, and those in criminal diversion programs.